Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Examples

-\section{Some examples in dimension 6}
+\subsection{Some examples in dimension 6}

-In dimension hither than 4, the terminalizations are unknown.
+In dimension higher than 4, the terminalizations are unknown.
 However, in few cases, it is still possible to conclude. \begin{prop} The varieties $S(C_2^k)^{[3]}$ for $1\leq k \leq 4$ are irreducible symplectic orbifolds. \end{prop} \begin{proof} We recall that $S(C_2^k)^{[3]}$ is obtained as a terminalization of the quotient $S^3/\mathcal{G}$, with

-By Theorem \ref{quotientsvalide}, we know that $S(C_2^k)^{[3]}$ is an irreducible symplectic varieties with a simply connected smooth locus.
+By Theorem \ref{quotientsvalide}, we know that $S(C_2^k)^{[3]}$ is an irreducible symplectic variety with a simply connected smooth locus.
 Moreover by Propositions \ref{bimero} and \ref{locallytriv}, we know that if one terminalization of $S^3/\mathcal{G}$ is orbifold, then all the terminalizations are orbifold.
-Therefore, it only remains to find one terminalization that make $S(C_2^k)^{[3]}$ an orbifold.
+Therefore, it only remains to find one terminalization that makes $S(C_2^k)^{[3]}$ an orbifold.

 We denote $\pi:S^3\rightarrow S^3/\mathcal{G}$ the quotient map.
-The group $\mathcal{G}$ has cardinal $3\times 2^{k+1}$.
-We denote by $O$ the subset of $S^3$ which contains the elements with an orbit under the action of $\mathcal{G}$ of a cardinal strictly smaller than $3\times 2^{k+1}$.
-To find the terminalization of $S^3/\mathcal{G}$, we have first to find the irreducible components of $O$ of dimension 4.
+The group $\mathcal{G}$ has cardinality $6\times 2^{2k}$ according to Lemma \ref{card}.
+We denote by $O$ the subset of $S^3$ which contains the elements with an orbit under the action of $\mathcal{G}$ of a cardinality strictly smaller than $6\times 2^{2k}$.
+According to Proposition \ref{terminal}, to find the terminalization of $S^3/\mathcal{G}$, we have first to find the irreducible components of $O$ of dimension 4.
 We denote by $O_4$ the union of all these components.
 According to Remark \ref{fixed}, these components are of the form: